 The benefit of having two separate rates means if you’re transferring visitors from one site, your main website for example, to another where your booking or buying system operates, it’s quite possible that they have different limits to how many users they can manage at any given time.

 By setting your inflow and outflow rates accordingly, you choose precisely when the queuing system automatically takes effect, providing a steady and measured customer flow to the payment site.
 This guarantees the optimum visitors to your sales and bookings area at the rate it can operate the most efficiently.

 Setting up a standalone queuing system takes two simple steps: configuration and integration.
 We’ll talk about integration adapters in section 6.

 Activating a queue

 Activating a queue is a simple process governed by defined rules.
-If you’ve ever applied rules within your email software, or used Google Tag Manager, you’ll already feel comfortable with our system.
+If you’ve ever applied rules within your email software, or used Google Tag Manager, you’ll already feel comfortable with our standalone queue system.

 The activation rules can be dictated by the domain, a path, a query-string, or cookies detailing visitor’s page visits.
 Once all of the rules deliver a match, the user drops into the queue.